Tonight's Movie: The Red Danube (1949) - A Warner Archive DVD Review

 THE RED DANUBE is a somewhat interesting and even educational film about a brief time in postwar history, although it runs too long at 119 minutes.
 A tighter script and editing might have resulted in a better film if it were about 15 minutes shorter; I grew impatient for the wrap-up in the final half hour.

 That said, the movie does have its rewards, including Pidgeon's atheist military man, bitter at losing a son and an arm, having deep religious discussions with the Mother Superior.
 That doesn't seem like something likely to be found in a modern film.
-That said, reducing or eliminating that angle also might have resulted in a better-paced movie.
+However, reducing or eliminating that angle also might have resulted in a better-paced movie.

 The film was shot in black and white by Charles Rosher (SCARAMOUCHE).
 Most of the film has a stark, drab look, but Rosher periodically inserts loving tight closeups of the glowing young Leigh and Lawford, who bring some beauty and romance to what is for the most part a rather tough film.